tier4/driving_log_replayer/docs/use_case/performance_diag.en.md

 ### TP Normal

-If the scenario type is TP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is ERROR
+If the scenario type is TP and the level in the diagnostic information is ERROR

 ### TP Error

-If the scenario type is TP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is not ERROR.
+If the scenario type is TP and the level in the diagnostic information is not ERROR.

 ### FP Normal

-If the scenario type is FP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is not ERROR.
+If the scenario type is FP and the level in the diagnostic information is not ERROR.

 ### FP Error

-If the scenario type is FP and the level of visibility or blockage in the diagnostic information (`/diagnostics_agg`) is ERROR.
+If the scenario type is FP and the level in the diagnostic information is ERROR.

 ## Topic name and data type used by evaluation node